aaronkjones/noobs-term/README.md

 ## Install
 To install, run this command in your terminal:
-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/aaronkjones/noobs-term/master/noobs-term.sh)"`
+`sh -c "$(wget https://raw.githubusercontent.com/aaronkjones/noobs-term/master/noobs-term.sh -O -)"`

 ## Supported Platforms
 Currently the following platforms are confirmed to be supported